Guaranteed Death Benefit in Life Insurance Explained

 Limitations and Risks to Consider for Guaranteed Death Benefits

-To maintain the guaranteed benefit, you must continue to pay all required policy premiums according to schedule.
+Premium commitment: To maintain the guaranteed benefit, you must continue to pay all required policy premiums according to the schedule.
 Failure to pay may result in a lapse in coverage.

 While the guaranteed death benefit brings certainty, you must fulfill your obligations as the policyholder to make it effective.
 Also factor in inflation and company stability.